High Cholesterol Life Insurance- No Problem Or Is It?

 What is your BMI and do you monitor your weight as part of a health regimen?

 Is there a family history of related medical conditions?

 You may already have high cholesterol, but you can reduce your risk of complications.

 Explaining how you control your cholesterol may have a significant impact on coverage or premiums.

 In addition, insurers will examine related conditions like age, diabetes, hypertension, and liver disease, among others.

 Even if you have a pre-existing condition like high cholesterol, several companies continue to provide financial security and affordable term life insurance options.
-Before you assume you can’t buy coverage, always ask an agent familiar with insurance guidelines if you can qualify.
+Before you assume you can’t buy coverage, always agent.

 Every insurance company has its own acceptance standards and policies regarding pre-existing conditions.
 Never assume your pre-existing cholesterol diagnosis will prohibit you from providing loved ones with financial security.